Edits and more photos 9 Nov 2020

 Alan Hall, Bernabe Orozco and Bruce Bond Plamper

 For a few weeks at a time some of our planes rotated to a military air field in Puerto Rico called NS Roosevelt Roads.
 My turn at Roosevelt Roads was April 9 - 15 1960.

 Operations were setup out at a remote runway with fuel bladders on the ground and 6-man pyramid tents for sheltering ordinance and ground crews during the day.
 The gray trailler bus was our transportation from and to barracks overnight.

 The Flying Boxcars, R4Q, were our link back to Leeward Point and eventually back to Cherry Point.

-Alan Hall and I went to his home in Flemington, New Jersey and I met his parents.
+Alan Hall and I went on a weekend to his home in Flemington, New Jersey and I met his parents.
 I traveled by train from Trenton up to NYC to see some sights and returned to Trenton on Sunday so we could drive back to Cherry Point.

 One guy, Peter Nick, in our shop drove regularly out of bounds on weekends 600 miles each way home to NYC.

-We were deployed to NAS Oceana near Norfolk for 2 weeks and had liberty at Virginia Beach.
+We were deployed, July 16 - 30 1960, to NAS Oceana near Norfolk and had some liberty at Virginia Beach.

 Larry to Gary ---- 28 May 1960 Futema, Okinawa

 Sounds as though you have been moving around a bit the last few weeks.
 I have been moving around Myself.
 We left Oppama the end of Feb, spent March at Sukiran, April at Camp Mercy and now up at our new base Futema.
 Each move was permanent with all our personal gear.